EdurekaRepository/LiveProject/README.md

 # This project is build using HTML5 and Twitter Bootstrap 3
-## I would like to thank my friend Jason who helped me whenever I asked him
 ### You are free to use the code for non-commercial purposes

 The code works fine in all modern browsers